Opanther/Neural_Network_Zero_to_Hero/README.md

-# Neural_Network_Zero_to_Hero
+Deep Learning from Scratch - Code and Practice
-This repo contains my code and exercises from the Deep Learning from Scratch YouTube series by Andrej Karpathy.
-It includes implementations of deep learning algorithms, hands-on examples with Python, NumPy, and Pytorch, and personal notes on neural networks, backpropagation, and optimization.
+This repository contains my code, exercises, and projects as I follow along with the Deep Learning from Scratch YouTube series by Andrej Karpathy.

+Overview
+This series covers fundamental concepts in deep learning and neural networks, with step-by-step coding tutorials.
+The repository includes:

+Implementations of deep learning algorithms.
+Hands-on coding examples using Python, NumPy, and TensorFlow.
+Personal notes, projects, and challenges from each video.